ibowditch/userdocs/internal.md

 - Change KIOSK_LOCATION to a second kiosk name
 - Change BUSHFIRE_SERVER to use a test system, eg. rfstag.org, rather than the production server.

+#### Update 2024-08-22

+- Producing kingcreek kiosk
+  - Latest PI raspian version, included in kit from Core Electronics, is bookworm (version 12)
+  - All previous releases have been bullseye (V11) or earlier
+  - **nfcserver2 APT package fails to install on bookwork using python 3.11**
+  - Need to rethink delivery strategy, and work out a solution for bookworm and future releases
+    - Continue with bullseye for now, so not urgent yet
+  - Downloaded bullseye raspian image and wrote onto SD card using imager on Acer

+- latest nfcserver2 version
+  - Last version on github is 64
+    - Check using this command
+      - **journalctl | grep KIOSK_VERSION**
+      - **grep -i phone /usr/bin/nfc*py**
+  - V64 does not include phone tagging, but V70 does
+  - Need to install latest version for phone tags
+    - **sudo apt-get install -f /home/pi/tmp/nfcserver2_1.70.0_all.deb**
+  - Check services in /lib/systemd/system/[nfcserver3,launch_kiosk2,kiosk_beeper].service

 ### Building the nfcserver2 package